-Loaded with rich, earthy flavors, this moist gluten-free cake recipes is also dairy-free!
+Loaded with rich, earthy flavors, this moist dairy free and gluten free cake recipes is also dairy-free!
 Here, it’s served with decadent dairy-free chocolate ganache, which you can, and should, use as a dip for strawberries or a drizzle for anything that would benefit from some rich chocolate flavor.

 Banana Teff Cake with Chocolate Ganache

 - 1/2 cup (80 grams) sweet rice flour